fsi-open/admin-bundle/Resources/doc/admin_dependent_elements.md

   dependent element's view template i.e. to display its name and/or some url in breadcrumbs.

-## 4. CRUD is not the only thing you usually need
+## 4. CRUD is not the only thing you need

 As mentioned before dependent admin elements are not constrained only to CRUDs.
 Here's the complete list of dependent admin elements abstract classes: